serviceprototypinglab/mao-orchestrator/README.md

 The following list of copyable curl samples show the main functions of the orchestrator HTTP REST API.
 Some of these functions might not yet be available via the `maoctl.py`.

+> :warning: **The following list of API endpoints is incomplete**: This list mainly describes actions that are not yet implemented via the `maoctl.py`.

 ### Pipeline

 - Register a new pipeline - `/pipeline/init`